 “He (Salam) is one man without time, strung across two worlds and two problems.
 It is a loss to the world that he cannot have two lives”

 Salam was one of the renowned professor, perfect orator and a great researcher who wrote almost 250 research papers.

-Along with that, a very long list of his contributions for his country for education is there and one cannot easily gather them all in one article.
+Along with that, a very long list of his contributions to his country for education is there and one cannot easily gather them all in one article.

 So finally after glancing over Salam’s life and seeing his contributions for his country nothing undiscussable is found which leads us to compute the result that :

-” The doctrinal differences over faith seem to have far more importance to this country than anything else”
+” The doctrinal differences over faith seem to have far more important to this country than anything else”

 Salam’s only mistake is to be affiliated with Ahmadiyya Muslim Community the True Islam.

-When religious beliefs become crime, and loyalty is judged on the basis of religion, and the hateful behavior starts for those who follow the religion they believe to be the true, then its the sign of great destruction which is to be jealous and turn against your own people.
-Whereas universal truth is:
+When religious beliefs become the crime, and loyalty is judged on the basis of religion, and the hateful behaviour starts for those who follow the religion they believe to be the truth, then its the sign of great destruction which is to be jealous and turn against your own people.
+Whereas the universal truth is:

 Unity is a strength, But differences lead to failure.
 And Pakistan is undergoing through this failure.